 You want a display aspect ratio of 4:3 and pixel aspect ratio of 1:1.
-Change the pixel aspect ratio to ‘square pixels’, crop some pixels of each side (Premiere Pro will crop a total of 17 pixels off the left and right sides; for example, 8 from the the left and 9 from the right side.
-Cropping 16 pixels might be enough, so you can test out both options.) and export the video at a resolution of 704×528 or 640×480.
+Change the pixel aspect ratio to ‘square pixels’, crop some pixels of each side (you will need to crop around 16 or 17 pixels in total).
+You can then export the video at a resolution of 704×528 or 640×480 (the latter is the resolution YouTube will use).
 If you don’t crop the video, when you export it, your video exporting programme will likely either add black bars to the top and bottom of the video (known as letter-boxing) or will stretch out the video, making objects appear slightly distorted.
-Letter-boxed video will look OK on your computer monitor, but when you upload it to YouTube, you will also get black bars on the side.
-Your video will be smaller than it should be and will surrounded by black bars on all four sides (ugly!).
+Letter-boxed video will look OK on your computer monitor, but when you upload it to YouTube, your video will be smaller than it should be and will surrounded by black bars on all four sides (ugly!).

 NTSC 720×480 (non-widescreen)

 You want a display aspect ratio of 4:3 and pixel aspect ratio of 1:1.
-Change the pixel aspect ratio to ‘square pixels’, crop a total of around 15 pixels off each side (e.g., 8 from the the left and 7 from the right side) and export the video at a resolution of 704×528 or 640×480 (exporting at the latter resolution will create a smaller video, but it will match YouTube’s 480p pixel dimensions).
+Change the pixel aspect ratio to ‘square pixels’, crop a total of around 15 or 16 pixels from the sides (e.g., 8 from the the left and 7 from the right side) and export the video at a resolution of 704×528 or 640×480 (the latter is the resolution YouTube will use).

 PAL Widescreen (720 x 576) and NTSC Widescreen (720 x 480)

 It is even possible to upsample it to HD at 1280×720.
 Upsampling (increasing the resolution of an image or video) is generally a bad idea because you are not really increasing the resolution, you are just making the image dimensions bigger (To understand this, try zooming in on a photo in your computer.
 The image on the monitor will get larger, but after a while the pixels that make up the image become more and more obvious).
-I would only suggest using this upsampling method as a last resort, but it is one method of dealing with PAR problems when exporting video in widescreen formats.
+However, it is one method of dealing with PAR problems when exporting video in widescreen formats.

 Note: Video transcoders work better when your dimensions are multiples of 16. (e.g., 1920, 1280, 720, 704, 640, 524, 480, 360, etc.).
 YouTube’s transcoder prefers these standard pixel dimensions and but can usually handle other dimensions (like 853 x 480).